This article may contain compensated links. See our full disclosure here

 Is my flight / cruise / tour still departing?

-Many flights, tours and cruises have already been canceled in 2020 including departures as late as October and November.
+Flights, tours and cruises may be canceled in 2022.
 Check with your travel agent or if you booked directly with relevant airlines and cruise companies for the latest information.

 What should I do if my flights have been canceled?

 If your airline cancels your flights you should be entitled to a full refund under most consumer jurisdictions.
 Once your flight cancelation is confirmed, the airline should advise when you will receive your refund.
 Make sure to also cancel accommodation, activity and tour bookings.
 You can also try to move your travel insurance coverage to new dates.

 Refunds apply when the airline cancels your flight.
 If you choose not to fly then you will be subject to the change and cancelation rules of your fare and any special measures put in place by your airline to respond to the covid-19 situation.

 Am I entitled to a refund on my flights / hotels and accommodation / tours?